tsg-iitkgp/ApnaInsti-Django/README.md

 This is the recommended and default configuration, and should suffice for all developmental purposes except if you are working with async tasks or notifications.
 Simply use `python manage.py test - -settings backend.settings_test` to run automated tests.

-# With Celery
+## With Celery

 This is the default configuration for CircleCI builds.
 To test under this configuration, start a local PostgresQL and RabbitMQ server, and an instance of celery in background with `celery - A backend worker - -pool = solo - l info`.
 Once celery is processing background tasks, you can run tests as `python manage.py test - -settings backend.settings_test - -keepdb`, ensuring that the database `test_apnainsti` is created in postgres beforehand.
 The following environment variables must be set:

 * `DJANGO_SETTINGS_MODULE` to `backend.settings_test`
 * `NO_CELERY` to `false`

-# Documentation
+## Documentation

 Static OpenAPI specification can be found at `http: // server / api / docs/`

 If you are modifying the API, make sure you regenerate `docs` by running `python manage.py swagger`

-# Adding Mess Menu
+## Adding Mess Menu

-Here is the template mess sheet to be used: https: // docs.google.com / spreadsheets / d / 1vrYGMLMRpH7ArHD1tC9V3u - AQHSrc14gqqY9O0h_vRk / edit?usp = sharing
+Here is the template mess sheet to be used: https://docs.google.com/spreadsheets/d/1vrYGMLMRpH7ArHD1tC9V3u-AQHSrc14gqqY9O0h_vRk/edit?usp=sharing

-# Contributing
+## Contributing

 Pull requests are welcome, but make sure the following criteria are satisfied